-Look no further for the ultimate Greek Seasoning recipe!
+Look no further for the BEST Greek Seasoning recipe!
 Use it on your meats, seafood, pasta, vegetables, salads and dressings and more, this is a fabulous all-purpose seasoning with the perfect blend of flavors!

 How to Use Greek Seasoning

-How to Make Greek Seasoning
+How to Store Greek Seasoning

 Combine all the spices and grind them to a fine powder in a spice or coffee grinder.
 I’ve been using my KRUPPS Spice/Coffee Grinder for years and it’s still going strong.

 Note: If you prefer the appearance of flaky green herbs in your spice mix you can skip blending it in the grinder.
-However we recommend grinding it together to ensure an even ratio of ingredients when you shake the blend onto your food.
+However we recommend grinding it together to ensure an even ratio of ingredients when you shake the seasoning blend onto your food.

 Store the spice mix in an airtight jar until ready to use.

-For more delicious Greek-inspired recipes try our:
+For more delicious homemade seasoning blends be sure to try our:

 - 1 1/2 tablespoons dried oregano